emerald-dao/beginner-cadence-course/chapter3/day4/README.md

 ## Conclusion

-Great job in getting through todays content.
-Resource interfaces will be extremely important when we start talking about account storage in chapter 4.
+Great job in getting through today's content.
+Resource interfaces will be extremely important when we start talking about account storage in Chapter 4.

 ## Quests

-1. Explain, in your own words, the 2 things resource interfaces can be used for (we went over both in todays content)
+1. Explain, in your own words, the 2 things resource interfaces can be used for (we went over both in today's content)

 2. Define your own contract.
 Make your own resource interface and a resource that implements the interface.
 Create 2 functions.
 In the 1st function, show an example of not restricting the type of the resource and accessing its content.
-In the 2nd function, show an example of restricting the type of the resource and NOt being able to access its content.
+In the 2nd function, show an example of restricting the type of the resource and NOT being able to access its content.

 3. How would we fix this code?